aut-ce/ActuallyUnderstandingUniversityCourses/README.md

 * As the materials of some courses change over the years, we can't (and won't) guarantee that our badges are (and will be) 100% accurate (for eternity).
 The badges are but our estimates.
 * As we're practically unable to find every informative course out there -let alone verifying their qualities and syllabi-, issues and pull requests are deeply appreciated.
 * On the previous note, some unverified courses might be removed in the future if they prove themselves to be unfitting.
-* You might need to use a VPN in order to gain access to edX courses since Iranian users are denied access due to the U.S. government's sanctions.
+* You might need to use a VPN in order to gain access to edX courses since Iranian users are denied access courtesy of the U.S. government.
 * Enlisting a course here is not used as a mean to question any particular professor's teaching abilities.

 ### For a general list full of everything, visit [Awesome-list](https://github.com/sindresorhus/awesome).